Bledsoe County License Hearing Guide

 A DUI arrest in Bledsoe, Tennessee can trigger two separate but intertwined legal processes: a criminal case and an administrative license suspension.
 This guide focuses on the administrative side, specifically how to fight the suspension of your driver's license after a DUI arrest in Bledsoe County.
 Understanding this process and acting quickly is crucial to protect your driving privileges.
 Remember, this is not legal advice, and you should consult with a qualified Tennessee DUI attorney for personalized guidance.

-Your License After a DUI Arrest in Bledsoe
+Your License After a DUI Arrest in Bledsoe County

 Following a DUI arrest, the arresting officer likely confiscated your physical driver's license.
 This triggers an administrative process, separate from the criminal charges you now face in court.
-The Department of Safety (DOS) can suspend your license independently of the criminal court's decision.
+The Tennessee Department of Safety (DOS) can suspend your license independently of the criminal court's decision.
 This means you could lose your license even if you're ultimately found not guilty in your criminal case.
 This administrative process is managed through an Administrative License Revocation (ALR) hearing.
 This guide will walk you through the critical steps to take to challenge this suspension and potentially save your driving privileges.

 CRITICAL DEADLINE: Request Hearing Within 15 Days

 This is the most important piece of information you need to know right now.
-You have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing with the Tennessee Department of Safety (DOS).
-Missing this deadline results in an automatic suspension of your driver's license.
+You have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing with the Tennessee Department of Safety.
+If you fail to request a hearing within this timeframe, your license will automatically be suspended.

 Automatic License Suspension